istio/istio.io/content/docs/examples/advanced-gateways/egress-gateway/index.md

     ...
     {{< /text >}}

-1. Create an egress `Gateway` for _edition.cnn.com_, port 443, protocol TLS, and destination rules and virtual services to direct the traffic through the egress gateway and from the egress gateway to the external service.
+1. Create an egress `Gateway` for _edition.cnn.com_, a destination rule and virtual service to direct the traffic through the egress gateway and from the egress gateway to the external service.

     Choose the instructions corresponding to whether or not you have